fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

     }
 ```

-See it in a live chart.
-Click [here](https://jsfiddle.net/fusioncharts/v6zmn8p2/).
+Click [here](https://jsfiddle.net/fusioncharts/v6zmn8p2/) to see it in a live chart.